abachi-io/Rast-backend-service/README.md

 # Rast

-Rast is a hosted Ledgerium node that lets users to run applications without setting up their own node.
-We provide access to a selection of standard JSON-RPC API, with the addition of custom methods to make development easier.
+Rast is a centralized service operated by The Block Ledger that allows DApps to process queries and request information from the Ledgerium blockchain without requiring the developer to run a full node themselves.

 ## Getting started